 Although there are many social media networks present online to use such as Facebook, however, if you worry about privacy and want a restricted social network of your own then Humhub can be an option to go with.
 You can use it for public or private communities, in schools, for creating enterprise social Intranet in your own premises only; for agencies, etc. It all depends upon you what is your need.

 If we talk about the features of this personal open-source social network platform then that is extendable using additional modules available to download from its marketplace.

 HumHub is available in two versions, one is the community that we are going to install here and the other is enterprise one but with slight extra features such as Commercial License, professional support, Prioritized Bugfixes;

 Long-Term-Support (LTS) and Expanded LDAP-Support.

-Well, there are some limitations of this platform as well such as you cannot use to host billions of active users like Facebook because it is not designed in such as way; the platform is customizable, however for the extensive one you will need a developer help; the guest mode is limited and no payment integration is available currently.
-You can know more about this platform on HumHub’s About section.
+Well, there are some limitations of this platform as well such as you cannot use it to host billions of active users like Facebook because it is not designed in such as way; the platform is customizable, however for the extensive one you will need a developer help; the guest mode is limited and no payment integration is available currently.
+You can know more about this platform in HumHub’s About section.

 - How to install humhub on Ubuntu 20.04 LTS Linux